grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 For more information about AWS S3 SSE configuration parameters, refer to [sse]({{< relref "../configuration/reference-configuration-parameters.md#sse" >}}).

-The following code sample shows a snippet of a Grafana Mimir configuration file that contains AWS S3 SSE with an Amazon S3-managed key configured.
+The following code sample shows a snippet of a Grafana Mimir configuration file with every backend storage configured to use AWS S3 SSE with and Amazon S3-managed key.

 ```yaml
 alertmanager_storage: